Clinical Data Interchange Standards Consortium: CDISC-registered solutions providers

 CDISC maintains a list of solutions providers, subject matter experts and consultants deemed to have sufficient knowledge and experience implementing the various CDISC standards.

 ODM and EDC integration

 Electronic data capture (EDC) systems can be certified as compliant with the Operational Data Model (ODM) by CDISC.
 There are two main types of integration, ODM Import and ODM Export.

 ODM import

-Full import allows importing of ODM-formatted clinical data (MetaData and Data).
+Full import allows importing of ODM-formatted clinical data (Metadata and Data).

-MetaData only import allows only the importing of MetaData.
 This is useful for setting up the EDC system to capture data.
-Basically allows third party software to define the forms, variables etc. used in the EDC system.
+It basically allows third party software to define the forms, variables etc. used in the EDC system.
 This provides an EDC vendor-neutral system for defining a study.